awkena/panGenomeBreedr/docs/reference/pg_variant_stats.md

-# Get variant statistics from the PostgreSQL database
+# Get variant statistics stored in the pangenome database.

 This function connects to the public panGenomeBreedr API and calculates summary statistics for variants per chromosome, including variant counts